stan-dev/cmdstanpy/docsrc/hello_world.rst

 `Stan CSV files <https://mc-stan.org/docs/cmdstan-guide/stan-csv.html#mcmc-sampler-csv-output>`__.
 The filenames follow the template '<model_name>-<YYYYMMDDHHMM>-<chain_id>' plus the file suffix '.csv'.
-The CmdStanPy :ref:`class_cmdstanmcmc` has methods to assemble the contents of these files into memory as well as methods to manage the disk files.
+The :class:`cmdstanpy.CmdStanMCMC` class provides methods to assemble the contents of these files in memory as well as methods to manage the disk files.

 Underlyingly, the draws from all chains are stored as an a numpy.ndarray with dimensions: draws, chains, columns.